ioBroker/awesome-iobroker/README.md

 ## Trademark Legal Notice

-This Awesome list is not created, developed, affiliated, supported, maintained or endorsed by Home Assistant.

 All product names, logos, brands, trademarks and registered trademarks are property of their respective owners.
 All company, product, and service names used in this list are for identification purposes only.